Samsung/tizen-docs/docs/vs-tools-tizen/tools/tizen-dotnet-command-line-tools.md

 ## Creating a Tizen .NET Project
 The `new` command creates a Tizen .NET project from a template.
-If a template is not specified, the command displays project templates, with a usage message.
+If a template is not specified, the command displays project templates and a usage message.

 **Syntax:**
 ```